More about NavVis VLX or M6 devices here:https://www.navvis.com

 2. The walking /scanning path in CSV format

-3. This CSV file is usually included in the same folder that contains the panoramic images.
+3. This CSVfile is usually included in the same folder that contains the panoramic images.

 • You may want to look for a folder call ‘pano’ or ‘panoramic images’ where the raw files for your Indoor Mobile device are stored.